validitylabs/GOToken/README.md

   The ownership of the GotToken contract will be transferred to the Crowdsale contract's owner.

+###### Reservation contract phase
+    The Reservation contract phase is intended to be part of the ICO phase and so it is entirely managed inside the `GotCrowdSale.sol` contract.
+    The `gotCrowdSaleInstance.mintReservation(beneficiary, balances)` does not instantiate an external contract, but it directly manages the vesting of tokens to the RC investors.

 ## Vesting phases
 * Presale investor can claim the vested tokens by calling `pgoMonthlyPresaleVault.release()`.
 Tokens can be transferred by a sender to the beneficiary's address, when calling `pgoMonthlyPresaleVault.release(beneficiary)`